 Do I need an aquarium heater for my fish tank?

-As long as you have tropical fish, there is no doubt that you need a heater for your fish to thrive.
-Otherwise they will be sick or even die.
+As long as you have tropical fish, there is no doubt that you need a heater.
+You fish can’t thrive without it.
+They will be sick or even die.
 If you do not want to get a heater, please do not get any tropical fish because they will not live for long.
 The aquarium heater is as crucial as the fish tank and aquarium filter.

 Why do I need an aquarium heater?